Skip to Content

 But, whichever way you choose to make it, there’s no denying that this one pot Turkish cabbage stew is pure comfort food for winter.

-Who’d have thought we could actually be excited about cabbage?
+Who’d have thought we could actually be excited about a big pile of chopped white cabbage?

 Pure comfort in a bowl – Turkish cabbage stew with meat; Kapuska